 Although there is no cure, medications and therapy can be used to help with some symptom of MD.
 The prognosis depends on the type of MD the individual suffers from.

-Disorganization of your muscle function generally refers to difficulty using your muscles to perform activities of daily living like cooking, cleaning, getting dressed, shopping, or taking care of your personal hygiene.
+Individuals with MD often have difficulty using their muscles to stand, walk, or lift items, reach, type, or perform activities of daily living like cooking, cleaning, getting dressed, or shopping.
 This can result from any of the following:

-In order to prove that your MD meets the listing requirements, you must provide the SSA with medical records that relate to the diagnosis and treatment of your disease.
+In order to prove that your MD meets the listing requirements above, you must provide the SSA with medical records that relate to the diagnosis and treatment of your disease.
 Examples of relevant records are:

 The more information you provide to the SSA at the beginning of the application process, the more quickly you will be approved.

 Even if the SSA doesn't find that your MD meets the listing requirements for muscular dystrophy, you can still win your claim for disability.
-At this point the SSA will decide whether it thinks you can still do your old job despite your MD, and if not, whether there is any other work you can still do.
+If you are an adult, the SSA will decide whether it thinks you can still do your old job despite your MD, and if not, whether there is any other work you can still do.
 If the SSA determines there is no other work you can do in light of your symptoms, your claim will be approved.

 MD can also cause significant respiratory problems.
 If you have developed difficulty breathing as result of your MD, your RFC would probably state that you are unable to work in environments that expose you to extreme temperatures, dust, pollution, or excessive moisture.
 This restriction would prevent you from working in most industrial or agricultural positions; this would eliminate more jobs.